Discover the Post Pregnancy Tummy Problem That Almost Nobody Tells Women About

 The term diastasis means separation.
-Diastasis recti is the separation of the outmost abdominal muscles or rectus abdominis.
-What happens is that the connective tissue that binds the muscles together are stretched sideways causing the separation.
+Diastasis recti are the separation of the outmost abdominal muscles or rectus abdominis.
+What happens is that the connective tissue that binds the muscles together is stretched sideways causing the separation.

 Diastasis recti is very common among pregnant and postpartum women.
 This is because the growing baby in the uterus stretches the muscles and connective tissue in the abdomen.